TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/examples/README.md

 ### Example 4

-`complex.py` Contains an example showing how to design a complex hypothetical Neural Network, which takes associative inputs as well in accordance with a gain.
-There are 6 layers in total, of which 4 are hidden and 1 input and 1 output layer.
+`complex.py` Contains an example showing how to design a complex hypothetical Neural Network, which takes associative inputs as well.
+There are 5 layers in total, of which 3 are hidden and 1 input and 1 output layer.
 The 5th layer is connected as a recurrence to the 2nd layer.
 However, the weights are adjusted such that the recurrence is not able to show it's effect.

 ### Example 5